Much has been made of alleged sub-dermal implants in UFOlogy over the past several decades.

 To skeptics, these are simply the accretion of trace minerals or debris embedded under the skin during an unremembered accident.

-There is further evidence linking the two in an anecdote recalled by Rieti, which is an ancient town and comune in Lazio, central Italy:
+There is further evidence linking both in an anecdote recalled by Rieti, which is an ancient town and commune in Lazio, central Italy.

 The objective reality of Morgellons is not as interesting as the manner in which alien abductee advocates have seized upon it as a possible symptom of extraterrestrial contact.